dejkr/ActiveLearning/activelearning/source/Thevenin.rst

 1. Calculate the percentage error difference between the load voltages obtained for circuits of figure 1 and figure 2.
 2. Using Voltage Division for circuit of figure 2, calculate V\ :sub:`L`\.
 Compare it to the measured values.
 Explain any differences.
 3. Calculate the maximum power transmitted to the load Rl obtained for the circuit of figure 3.

+Remarks from a professor
+____________________________
+Theorem of Thevenin is one of the most important theorems in electrical engineering.
+Bear in mind however that it is valid only for linear circuits.
+That includes also circuits with capacitors and coils but not circuits with diodes, transistors etc.
+And one more thing: don't try to use Thevenins equivalent circuit to calculate power dissipation of the circuitry.
+It is however fine for calculation of power on the load resistor.